theo-bittencourt/sublime-list-sass-vars/README.md

 +<kbd>L</kbd> on Linux to avoid conflicts with the lock screen hotkey).

 It displays a list of SASS variables used in your current file allowing you to insert a selected one directly into your code.
-It also supports `@import`ed SASS files so you can use variables defined in external files.
+It also supports `@imported SASS files so you can use variables defined in external files.
 This can be disabled in settings.

 Note that the plugin automatically ignores anything which looks like a vendor prefixed statement (e.g.